natcap/invest.users-guide/source/sdr.rst

 .. figure:: ./sdr_images/sediment_budget.png

-    Figure 1.
     General catchment sediment budget.
 The relative size of the arrows changes depending on the environment.
 The InVEST model focuses on the overland processes.